Punktum-dk/epp-service-specification/README.md

 #### Withdraw

-DK Hostmaster support the option for registrars of transferring out, so where the regular transfer command (described above) is a _pull_ operation.
-The registrar can _push_ a domain name from it's portfolio to DK Hostmaster, when and if a registrar requires so.
+Punktum dk support the option for registrars of transferring out, so where the regular transfer command (described above) is a _pull_ operation.
+The registrar can _push_ a domain name from it's portfolio to Punktum dk, when and if a registrar requires so.

-The process resembles the transfer, but with the receiving account being DK Hostmaster.
+The process resembles the transfer, but with the receiving account being Punktum dk.

 The implementation is based on the extension developed by Norid, the registry for the ccTLD for Norway (.no).
 The specification is listed in the references section below.

-Since this extension is at a higher level than the other extensions defined by DK Hostmaster.
+Since this extension is at a higher level than the other extensions defined by Punktum dk.
 The definition look as follows:

 ```xsd
 <!-- dkhm-4.3.xsd -->